petbrueck/sursol/README.md

 - `sursol varcomm`  leaves a comment at specified variable for specified interviews on the Survey Solutions Server.
 R software is required.
 - `sursol import` imports tabular data exported by Survey Solutions.
 - `sursol transcheck` compares translation against original text to identify software-related misalignments.
+- `sursol getcomm` merges all comments left at all questions during the interview process to the data files.

 ### **Installation**
 Simply type